ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Upload Request

-Report shares are usually uploaded by clients dirctly, but MAY instead be uploaded by an intermediary that ingests and buffers reports on behalf of the collector.
+Report shares are usually uploaded by clients directly, but MAY instead be uploaded by an intermediary that ingests and buffers reports on behalf of the collector.
 A report share is uploaded using an HTTP POST to `[aggregator]/upload`, where `[aggregator]` is the URL of the aggregator